d3ttl4ff/hellsing/README.rst

 * Example 3: Run all security checks against a URL and specify the target port:

 .. code-block:: console
-    # Example 3: Run all security checks against a URL and specify the target port:
     python3 hellsing.py attack -t http://example.com:8080